Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Being active is key to preventing stroke.
 It’s good for your heart and lowers high blood pressure.
+It also helps you keep doing independent activities of daily living.
 Moving around also helps you recover lost skills.
 It’s best if you’re active at least 30 minutes each day.
 But this doesn’t have to be at a gym.
 The key is finding things that fit your lifestyle and abilities.
 If you have trouble moving around, your doctor may prescribe physical therapy.
+The physical therapist can help you develop physical activity goals and provide an exercise prescription.
+Low- to moderate-intensity aerobic and muscle-strengthening activities are an important part of recovery.

 After a stroke, you may not be able to do everything you used to.
 But there are still simple ways you can stay active: